googleforgames/agones/site/content/en/docs/Installation/Terraform/gke.md

 - network - the name of the VPC network you want your cluster and firewall rules to be connected to (default is "default")
 - log_level - possible values: Fatal, Error, Warn, Info, Debug (default is "info")
 - feature_gates - a list of alpha and beta version features to enable.
 For example, "PlayerTracking=true&ContainerPortAllocation=true"
+- kubernetes_version - a Kubernetes version of the GKE cluster

 {{% alert title="Warning" color="warning"%}}
 On the lines that read `source = "git::https://github.com/googleforgames/agones.git//install/terraform/modules/gke/?ref=master"`